gitkraken/gitlens-docs/gitlens/gitlens-trials.md

 ---

 title: GitLens Trials
-description: Learn about GitLEns Trials
+description: Learn about GitLens Trials
 taxonomy:
     category: gitlens

 ---

-## Trials
 Both GitKraken Client and GitLens offer 7-day trials of Pro.
 You can initiate these trials by logging into the corresponding app with a GitKraken account for the first time.
 Each trial is separate, so starting a 7-day trial with your GitKraken account in one app does not start it for the other.

 ***